Common types of fraud

 What is phishing, vishing, and smishing fraud?

-Fraudulent individuals pretend to be legitimate organizations, such as companies, non-profit associations, or governmental agencies.
-They contact you by email, phone, or text message to convince you to transfer funds or share sensitive personal information so they can steal your identity.
+Fraudsters pretend to be legitimate organizations like companies, non-profits, or government agencies.
+They contact you by email, phone, or text message to steal your identity or convince you to transfer money.
+Here are some of the most common ways they do this:

 • Phishing: email